 2019 Was The 2nd-Hottest Year On Record, According To NASA And NOAA

-Last year was the second-hottest on record globally, according to the latest climate data collected by the National Oceanic and Atmospheric Administration and NASA.
+Last year was the second hottest on record globally, according to the latest climate data collected by the National Oceanic and Atmospheric Administration and NASA.

-It's the latest confirmation that the Earth is getting steadily hotter — the planet has already warmed about 1 degree Celsius compared with the mid-20th century — and that robust greenhouse gas emissions are causing global warming to continue unabated.
+It's the latest confirmation that the Earth is steadily getting hotter — the planet has already warmed about 1.8 degrees Fahrenheit (or almost 1 degree Celsius) compared with in the mid-20th century — and that robust greenhouse gas emissions are causing global warming to continue unabated.

 That trend goes back decades, with each decade warmer than the one before it.
 And that will likely continue in the 2020s.

-"I would say, notwithstanding some sort of major major geophysical event, it would be almost certain that the [coming] decade will be warmer than the previous," says Deke Arndt, the chief of climate monitoring for NOAA's National Centers for Environmental Information.
+"I would say, notwithstanding some sort of major, major geophysical event, it would be almost certain that the [coming] decade will be warmer than the previous," says Deke Arndt, the chief of climate monitoring for NOAA's National Centers for Environmental Information.

-That means the planet is currently on track to blow past the temperature targets set by the Paris Agreement, which is meant to help countries reduce their greenhouse gas emissions and adapt to the effects of climate change.
+That means the planet is on track to blow past the temperature targets set by the Paris Agreement, which is meant to help countries reduce their greenhouse gas emissions and adapt to the effects of climate change.

-The 2015 agreement set a target of limiting global warming to 2 degrees Celsius compared with pre-industrial levels.
-A later report by the United Nations' Intergovernmental Panel on Climate Change warned that warming of 1.5 degrees Celsius would be catastrophic for millions of people.
+The 2015 agreement set a target of limiting global warming to 2 degrees Celsius (3.6 degrees Fahrenheit) compared with preindustrial levels.
+A later report by the United Nations' Intergovernmental Panel on Climate Change warned that warming of 1.5 degrees Celsius (2.7 degrees Fahrenheit) would be catastrophic for millions of people.

-Gavin Schmidt of NASA says data about the past can help humans understand the path that societies are currently on.
+Schmidt of NASA says data about the past can help humans understand the path that societies are currently on.

 "The warming up until now since the 1970s has been quite close to linear," he explains, so "you'd imagine we'd cross 1.5 [degrees Celsius] in around 2035.
 But of course that depends on what we do with emissions, and we're not able to tell you looking at the past how society will react."

-The 2019 data also confirms that different regions of Earth are being affected by global climate change in different ways.
+The 2019 data also confirm that different regions of Earth are being affected by global climate change in different ways.

 Loading...